| | | |

 geraniums in container

-After making a hole using your finger or a dibbler, insert the geranium cuttings into the pot of moist soil about an inch deep.
+After making a hole using your finger or a dibbler, insert the geranium cutting into the pot of well-drained but moist soil about an inch deep.
 Gently press down around the stem to secure it into place.
 Loosely fill the hole around the stem.

-If you are planting several geranium cuttings together in one container, make sure you remove any dead leaves and plants that start to turn brown and unhealthy.
-This will keep the diseased start from spreading to other plants.
+If you are planting several geranium cuttings together in one container, remove any dead leaves and plants that start to turn brown and unhealthy.
+This will keep the diseased geranium cutting from spreading to other plants.

 how to start geranium cuttings: